MSc Quantity Surveying

 These modules examine current advanced-level practice in detail and reflect on the latest initiatives.
 They draw on the expertise of leading industry practitioners as visiting lecturers and speakers.
 We encourage you to develop coursework based on your own work experience.

-- Dissertation (MSc students only) (60 credits) - This is aimed at giving you the valuable experience of advanced independent enquiry, working at the boundaries of current knowledge, and linked to research expertise within UWE Bristol.
+- Dissertation (60 credits) - This is aimed at giving you the valuable experience of advanced independent enquiry, working at the boundaries of current knowledge, and linked to research expertise within UWE Bristol.
 You'll submit a research proposal and present it at a progress seminar before completing a 16,000-20,000-word dissertation.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.